Menu: Menu board

+Outdoor menu boards were first made in 1920s and 1930s.
+Back then, they were painted signs or chalkboards.
+In the 1960s and 1970s, there was development of backlit menu boards which were easier to use and could be seen better at night.
+They listed items and prices on plastic or paper in a lightbox.
+The signs were small and making changes required human work on the board.

+In the 1980s, operators found that using photos boosted sales, but there was becoming limited space on the boards as restaurants' menus expanded.
+Later, during the 1990s, changing menus required manual adjustments or turning the panels around.
+When the 2000s came, digital menu boards were being used.
+Since they were digital, it expanded capabilities, increased shop revenues, and made the boards no longer have to be adjusted by hand.

 Some restaurants – typically fast-food restaurants and cafeteria-style establishments – provide their menu in a large poster or display board format up high on the wall or above the service counter.
 This way, all of the patrons can see all of the choices, and the restaurant does not have to provide printed menus.
 This large format menu may also be set up outside (see the next section).
 The simplest large format menu boards have the menu printed or painted on a large flat board.
 More expensive large format menu boards include boards that have a metal housing, a translucent surface, and a backlight (which facilitates the reading of the menu in low light) and boards that have removable numbers for the prices.
 This enables the restaurant to change prices without having to have the board reprinted or repainted.

 Some restaurants such as cafes and small eateries use a large chalkboard to display the entire menu.
 The advantage of using a chalkboard is that the menu items and prices can be changed; the downside is that the chalk may be hard to read in lower light or glare, and the restaurant has to have a staff member who has attractive, clear handwriting.

 A high-tech successor to the chalkboard menu is the "write-on wipe-off" illuminated sign, using LED technology.
 The text appears in a vibrant color against a black background.